RiflerRick/kubernetes-riflerrick/README.md

 # node-size: aws specification of the ec2 instance for the nodes
 # master-size: aws specification of the ec2 instance for the master
 # dns-zone: dns configured for reaching this cluster

+# Note that a custom security group is also created along with cluster.
 ```
 Just after executing the previous command, kops will not immediately create the cluster. kops will allow us to first review the changes that will be made before actually creating the cluster.